Skip to content

 St Johns, Glendower St is a beautiful, classic walled garden with views over Chippenham Fields and has undergone sympathetic restoration in recent years.
 It has a sunken central lawn and deep herbaceous borders.
 There are several mature trees of note.
 Entrance to both these gardens is via Chippenham Fields.

-Cornwall House garden is joining the Monmouth group in 2024.
+Cornwall House garden joined the Monmouth group in 2024.
 The garden dates back to the 17th century and is the last remaining privately occupied house in the main shopping street of Monmouth.
 The garden is a beautiful example of a walled garden with an adjoining kitchen garden with espalier fruit trees.
 Access to the garden is via Monnow Street carpark.

-Mansard House, Vine Acre lies approximately ½m from the town up the Hereford Road.
-Spectacular views of the Skirrid and the Black Mountains from this contemporary garden which features an architectural planting scheme and striking sculpture.
 To ensure visitors find all these hidden gems the organiser has produced an easy to use map to support the opening.

 Location details